thanghoang/GaitAuth/README.md

 }

 # Further Information
-For any inquiries, bugs, and assistance regarding using the code, please contact me at [hoangm@mail.usf.edu](hoangm@mail.usf.edu).
+For any inquiries, bugs, and assistance regarding using the code, please contact me at  [hoangm@mail.usf.edu](mailto:hoangm@mail.usf.edu?Subject=[GaitAuth]%20Inquriy)..